-CONTENT AS IT APPEARS IN PARTICIPANT GUIDE/HANDOUT INSTRUCTORS' NOTES AND ADDITIONAL INFORMATION PARTICIPANT GUIDE/HANDOUT What do we know about inmates that helps explain the tendency to this behavior?
+CONTENT AS IT APPEARS IN PARTICIPANT GUIDE/HANDOUT

+What do we know about inmates that helps explain the tendency to this behavior?

 In reality, most staff and inmates will never become involved in sexual abuse or harassment.
 However, there is a certain faction of those you work with and those in custody who will.
 So what is the difference between those who will and those who will not get involved?
 Certain characteristics tend to indicate risk factors for both predatory behavior and being a victim.

 What does a victim look like?

 They look just like everyone else.
 But there are certain factors that create a higher risk for victimization.
-The Cless Discussion Immate Characteristics What Does a Victim Look Like?
-What makes inmates more vulnerable to sexual abuse?
+The major factors include:

+Mental Health Issues:

+- More than half of all inmates in prisons and jails have a mental health problem (64% for jails). - There are more mentally ill persons in prisons and jails than in hospitals.

+History of Victimization Prior to Incarceration:

+• Inmates who reported prior sexual victimization

 The information presented to the participants has been gathered from a number of sources, including research done by the U.S. Department of Justice, Bureau of Justice Statistics, academic research, and others.
 But most importantly, it is intended to help identify those who are most at risk for becoming either victims or predators, or both.
-Interestingly, some of the very same risk factors apply to both. major factors include: Mental Health Issues: More than half of all inmates in prisons and jails have a mental health problem (64% for jails).1 There are more mentally ill persons in prisons and jails than in hospitals.2 History of Victimization Prior to Incarceration:3 Inmates who reported prior sexual victimization
+Interestingly, some of the very same risk factors apply to both.

-1 U. S. Department of Justice, Bureau of Justice Statistics, "Mental Health Problems of Prison and Jail Inmates".
+&lt;sup>1 U. S. Department of Justice, Bureau of Justice Statistics, "Mental Health Problems of Prison and Jail Inmates".
 Doris James.
 September 2006.
-NCJ 213600
+NCJ 213600 were nearly 6 times more likely to be victimized or display predatory behavior while in custody.